Construction Manager (CM)

 Benefits – The Design Build delivery method saves both time and money for the owner and gets the design and construction experts involved at the start of the process.
 It also removes owner risk as the responsibility for any design or construction errors fall under the responsibility of the design builder.

-Drawbacks – The Design Build process reduces the owner involvement in the design and can result in design decisions being made by the design builder rather than the architect that are not in the best interests of the overall project for the owner.
+Drawbacks – The Design Build process reduces owner involvement in the design and can result in design decisions being made by the design builder rather than the architect that are not in the best interest of the owner.

 This concept is the traditional project management type used for a construction project.
 The owner contracts a designer for their project, the contractor then bids on the completed set of plans and the lowest cost (depending on qualifications) General Contractor is contracted to build the project.